icwells/Quoll/README.md

 cd ~/Quoll/bin/

-python filterCDS.py <path to input file>
+python filterCDS.py {path to input file}

 The remaining scripts can then be called in any order for your analysis.